-This page provides information for NSW RFS staff and volunteers about the Service’s response to Novel Coronavirus.
+This page provides information for NSW RFS staff and volunteers.
+For community information about COVID-19, check the NSW Government website.

 Monitor this page for any changes to advice.
-This page will be updated regularly.
+This page will be updated as information changes.

-This information was last updated on Thursday 2 April 2020.
+This information was last reviewed and updated on 28 July 2021.

 |Current Advice for Staff and Volunteers|